wp-plugins/website-popups/readme.txt

 > This plugin can be used with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate leads.

-This plugin lets you create Popups and add them to standalone Wordpress pages or embed them where you like.
+Create Popups from your Wordpress site.
+Add them to Wordpress pages or embed them where you like.
 Get new leads, improve conversion rates, and manage all your popups in one place.

 **Free Trial & Pricing**
 A 14-day free trial is available on all annual plans, after which pricing starts at just $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").